rust-lang/rls/debugging.md

 ### Missing RLS component

-You might see an error like `toolchain 'nightly-x86_64-unknown-linux-gnu' does not contain component 'rls-preview' for target 'x86_64-unknown-linux-gnu'`.
+You might see an error like `toolchain 'nightly-x86_64-unknown-linux-gnu' does not contain component 'rls' for target 'x86_64-unknown-linux-gnu'`.

 This is due to a nightly release missing the RLS component.
 That happens occasionally when the RLS cannot be built with the current compiler.
 To